mihirkelkar/website/index.md

 ---
 layout: default
 ---
-I am a software developer and a product manager with a knack for working on early stage products.
+I am a **software developer** and a **product manager** with a knack for working on early stage products.
-I split my time between Los Angeles, USA and Toronto, Canada.
+I split my time between _Los Angeles_ and _Toronto_.

 ## Work
-I'm an Engineering Leader at *Thrive Market*.
+I'm an Engineering Leader at **Thrive Market**.
 I wear many hats.
 I lead a team of senior engineers to build machine learning automation, backend services for user personlization, big-data processing engines and real-time stream processing.

-As the first data engineer at Thrive Market, I helped design and build data-processing and reporting tools.
+Previously, as the first data engineer at Thrive Market, I helped design and build data-processing and reporting tools.
 I've launched new services, optimized mature products, developed internal tools for analytics and data access to support Thrive Market's growing marketing and merchandizing team.
 I helped hire and mentor over 20 contributors in the data organization at Thrive Market.

 ## Interests